grant0315/andys-watch-mockup/README.md

 # Mockup Watch :watch: e-commerce website
 [Product page](https://andyswatchs.netlify.app/)
 ## Purpose
-This project was made as a demonstration of my abilities as a developer, and as a example of a simple an elegent business webpage.
+This project was made as a demonstration of my abilities as a developer, and as an example of a simple an elegent business webpage.

 ## External Libraries
 ### Javascript